 On August 2, 2012, in a private placement pursuant to a note purchase agreement, we issued Dr. James Patton, a member of our board of directors, a convertible promissory note, which we refer to as the Patton Note, in the principal amount of \$66,667 for a purchase price of \$50,000.
 The Patton Note was issued with an original issue discount of 25%.
 Dr. Patton paid \$0.75 for each \$1.00 of principal amount of the Patton Note purchased.
 The Patton Note is convertible into shares of our common stock at a per share conversion price equal to \$0.025287.
 Additionally, Dr. Patton received a warrant, which we refer to as the Patton Warrant, to purchase such number of shares of our common stock equal to 50% of such number of shares of our common stock issuable upon conversion of the Patton Note at an exercise price of \$0.025287 per share.
 The Patton Note matures on August 2, 2013.
 We may redeem the Patton Note under certain circumstances.
-The Patton Warrant is exercisable at any time on or before August 2, 2017.
-The Patton Warrant may be exercised on a cashless basis under certain circumstances.
 The Patton Note and the Patton Warrant each include a limitation on conversion or exercise, as applicable, which provides that at no time will Dr. Patton be entitled to convert any portion of the Patton Note or Patton Warrant to the extent that after such conversion or exercise, as applicable, Dr. Patton (together with his affiliates) would beneficially own more than 4.99% of the outstanding shares of the common stock as of such date.